A hot-tempered man stirs up strife, but he who is slow to anger quiets contention. Proverbs 15:18 (ESV)

 Proverbs 15:18 (ESV)

 James 1:19 admonishes us to be slow to speak and slow to anger, and our text reveals that someone who is slow to anger quells contention.
-This means, taming conflicts before they even start; to effectively do that, you must learn to be proactive.
+This means taming conflicts before they even start.
+To effectively do that, you must learn to be proactive.
 Proverbs 17:14 says, “The beginning of strife is like releasing water; therefore stop contention before a quarrel starts.”
-Confrontation with others often starts mildly, wisdom then teaches that it is best to arrest a potential conflict situation before it boils into a full blown feud.
+Confrontations with others often start mildly; wisdom then teaches that it is best to arrest a potential conflict situation before it boils into a full blown feud.
 If God’s Word says we should stop contention before it starts, it means we have the God-given capacity to do so because of the Word of God.
 Therefore, be discerning enough to see conflict brewing and stop it before it’s too late – it may save your life, your friendships, job or even your marriage.

 Furthermore, words can be either destructive or constructive, so, they play a vital role when it comes to managing conflicts.
-Consequently, aside from being proactive, we must learn to speak words that soothe and minister grace to the hearers.
+So, besides being proactive, we must learn to speak words that soothe and minister grace to the hearers.
 Solomon said, “A soft answer turns away wrath” (Proverbs 15:1).
 We must learn to be gentle with our answers when we find ourselves in a confrontational situation with others; we must watch our tone of voice, our body language and our choice of words in such situations.
 We must avoid answering an angry person with the first thing that comes to our minds; rather, we should listen and understand what the person is trying to say, and then reply calmly with gentle words.
-This approach in most cases will douse the situation and set the stage for reconciliation.
+This approach, in most cases, will douse the situation and set the stage for reconciliation.

 Give no place to anger; it only leaves ruin in its wake…bridle it!